xwmx/nb/README.md

   --tags         <tag1>,<tag2>  A comma-separated list of tags.
   --title        <title>        The bookmark title.
 When not specified,
                                 `notes` will use the html <title> tag.
+  --via          <url>          A URL for the page that referred you to the
+                                bookmarked page.
+Multiple `--via` flags can
+                                be used in a command to save multiple URLs.

 Subcommands:
   (default)  Add a new bookmark for <url>, or list bookmarks.